-Information presented by Justus, et al., and Corotis et al., indicates that wind speed distributions can be represented reasonably well by a two parameter Weibull distribution.
-An analysis of the general form of the distribution indicated that the error in the emission estimate introduced by applying the estimating equation to the average wind speed rather than averaging emissions over the wind speed distribution depends only on the coefficient of variation of wind speed (i.e., the ratio of the standard deviation to the mean of wind speed) and the wind speed exponent in the estimating equation.
+Information presented by Justus, et al., and Corotis et al., indicates that wind speed distributions can be represented reasonably well by a two parameter Weibull distribution.^{1,8} An analysis of the general form of the distribution indicated that the error in the emission estimate introduced by applying the estimating equation to the average wind speed rather than averaging emissions over the wind speed distribution depends only on the coefficient of variation of wind speed (i.e., the ratio of the standard deviation to the mean of wind speed) and the wind speed exponent in the estimating equation.
 The error in the estimate increases as the coefficient of variation increases and as the exponent moves away from 1.
 (Both methods produce the same result if the exponent equals 1).
 The Justus et al., and Corotis et al., papers also provided information on typical values for those parameters that could be used to evaluate possible errors.
-For an exponent of 1.5, the estimate obtained using the average wind speed was 7 to 11 percent lower than the estimate obtained by averaging over the wind speed distribution when the coefficient of variation was in the range of 0.45 to 0.6.
-For an exponent of 0.4 using the same range of coefficient of variation, the estimates obtained using the average were 2 to 5 percent higher than estimates obtained by averaging over wind speeds.
-However for an exponent of 2.6, the estimates obtained using average wind speed were 30 to 45 percent lower than those obtained by averaging over wind speeds.
+For an exponent of 1.5, the estimate obtained using the average wind speed was 7 to 11 percent lower than the estimate obtained by averaging over the wind speed distribution when the coefficient of variation, the estimate sobtained using the average were 2 to 5 percent higher than estimates obtained by averaging over for an exponent of 2.6, the estimates obtained using average wind speed were 30 to 45 percent lower than those obtained by averaging over wind speeds.
 These results suggest that if the estimating equations are used with exponents in the range of 0.4 to 1.5, using average wind speeds produces reasonable results.
 However, if the application involves larger exponents, the use of wind speed distribution data should be considered to improve the accuracy of the estimates.